-Surf Life Saving NSW acknowledges that our staff and volunteers provide a valuable contribution to the positive experiences of our members within the movement.
+We acknowledge that our staff and volunteers provide a valuable contribution to the positive experiences of our members within the movement.

 Every education team member as a person in a position of authority is committed to the health, safety and wellbeing of all members and is dedicated to providing a safe environment for those participating in SLS training and assessment.